 • Are your networks optimized

-• Which platforms bring you the most value
+• Which social platforms bring you the most value

 • How do compare to your competitors’ profiles